 Tech Elevator is committed to making its program accessible to all with a range of financing options.
-Students can pay for their education with grants, the GI Bill and Veteran Benefits, borrower-friendly private loans, the new income share agreement (ISA) program, or scholarships like the Represent Tech Scholarship.
+Students can pay for their education with grants, the GI Bill and Veteran Benefits, borrower-friendly private loans, the new income share agreement (ISA) loan, or scholarships like the Represent Tech Scholarship.

-The ISA program at Tech Elevator is a new offering for upcoming cohorts.
+The ISA loan program at Tech Elevator is a new offering for upcoming cohorts.
 Students pay a $2,000 deposit and then don’t pay again until they’ve landed a job with a salary of at least $40,000.
 After students have reached that minimum income threshold, they pay back 10% of their monthly pre-tax income until they either reach a set amount of payments, a payment cap of one and a half times their tuition, or the end of a 48-month payment window.

 ISAs make Tech Elevator’s program more accessible for students who may not be able to afford a career change immediately.
 With a 10% monthly income share, a four-year payment window, and a 1.5x payment cap, this ISA is one of the most generous options in the bootcamp industry.